quellus/dotfiles/README.md

 Adds pretty colors to the command line.

+Please don't overwrite your existing bashrc.
+It might break things.
+Add it to your existing file which should be in `~/.bashrc`

 Requires neofetch

 ## gitconfig

 Adds aliases to make your workflow really fast.

+Should be located at `~/.gitconfig`

 If on Windows, you may want to change the autocrlf config.